ytsrt66589/diffFx-pytorch/README.md

 A PyTorch-based library for differentiable audio effects processing, enabling deep learning integration with professional audio processing algorithms.

-Disclaimer: Current code is not fully test yet, be careful to use !!!!!!!!!!!
+Disclaimer: This is my personal practice project to understand audio effect processors and is designed for deep learning frameworks.
+Several excellent libraries already exist, such as [GRAFX](https://github.com/sh-lee97/grafx), [dasp-pytorch](https://github.com/csteinmetz1/dasp-pytorch), [NablAFx](https://arxiv.org/abs/2502.11668), and [torchcomp](https://github.com/DiffAPF/torchcomp).
+Some of my code is inspired by these libraries, and I'm grateful to their developers for implementing several fundamental processors.
+My core extension will be developing human-interpretable effect processors, where the parameters of each processor can be easily understood by humans.
+Current code is not fully test yet, be careful to use !!!!!!!!!!!

 [Doc](https://difffx-pytorch.readthedocs.io/en/latest/)
 ## Overview